Jemele Hill is a co-host for the daily sports discussion program His & Hers with Michael Smith. The show airs weekdays at noon ET on ESPN2.

-Jemele Hill joined ESPN in November 2006 as a national columnist on ESPN.com who also makes regular appearances on television, including SportsCenter, ESPN First Take, Jim Rome is Burning, and Outside the Lines.
+Hill joined ESPN in November 2006 as a national columnist on ESPN.com, and she gradually began making appearances on television, including SportsCenter, First Take, Around the Horn, The Sports Reporters and Outside the Lines.

 Before joining ESPN, Hill worked as a columnist for the Orlando Sentinel from 2005 – 2006.
 From 1999 – 2005, she served as a sports writer with the Detroit Free Press covering Michigan State football and basketball.
 Hill began her career in 1997 as a general assignment sports writer for the Raleigh News & Observer.